Defense: There was no plan to cook methamphetamine

 Warrant

-A search warrant was issued May 25, 2021, for a package sent to a Santa Rita address from Antioch, California, according to Post files.
+A search warrant was issued May 25, 2021, for a package sent to a Sånta Rita-Sumai address from Antioch, California, according to Post files.

-Investigators found the drugs in the package and tracked them after they replaced the drugs with another substance.
+Investigators found the drugs in the package and tracked the package after replacing the drugs with another substance.

 Phone records show Manibusan had been in contact with Ananich, and that Manibusan received 32 money orders worth $1,000 each from Ananich, court documents state.